Mike Williams (wide receiver, born 1987): Tampa Bay Buccaneers

-Williams was drafted by the Tampa Bay Buccaneers in the fourth round (101st overall) in the 2010 NFL draft.
+Williams was selected by the Tampa Bay Buccaneers in the fourth round (101st overall) in the 2010 NFL draft.
 He was signed to a four-year contract on June 4, 2010.

 On September 12, 2010, he made his NFL debut against the Cleveland Browns, making five receptions for 30 yards and a touchdown.
 In his first pro season, Williams became the first Buccaneer rookie to score a touchdown in back-to-back games since Carnell Williams in 2005.
 On October 31, 2010, Williams recorded his first career 100-yard receiving game at Arizona, finishing with 105 yards on four receptions and a touchdown.

 Williams started all 16 games as a rookie and had 65 receptions for 964 yards and 11 touchdowns.
 His 11 touchdowns marked a new Buccaneers franchise record for most receiving touchdowns in a single season.
 After his rookie season, Williams finished second in voting for AP Offensive Rookie of the Year, and was a finalist for the NFL Pepsi Rookie of the Year.
 He was also named to The Sporting News NFL All-Rookie Team and PFW/PFWA All-Rookie Team and led all rookie receivers in the NFL in yardage (964), receptions (65) and touchdowns (11) in 2010.
 He was ranked 83rd by his fellow players on the NFL Top 100 Players of 2011.

 In 2011, Williams caught 68 passes for 771 yards.
 Williams finished the 2012 season with a career-high in receiving yards with 996.

 On July 24, 2013, it was reported that Williams had agreed to a new six-year, $40.25 million contract with the Buccaneers that would have kept him in Tampa Bay through the 2018 season.
 On October 28, the Bucs announced that they had placed Williams on injured reserve, ending his season and leaving the Buccaneers without one of their starting wideouts the rest of the way.
 Williams battled a hamstring injury for several weeks and finished the season with 22 catches for 216 yards and two touchdowns.